 In Key Stage 2, if a child is issued with a Yellow Card, their class teacher must be informed and the child must move their name down the behaviour chart.
-They will then miss their next break time.
+They will then spend time during their next break time speaking with a member of SLT about the behaviour and expectations.
 If the behaviour continues, the staff member on duty will ask for the member of SLT on duty (after ensuring other members of staff on duty know they are leaving the playground).
 SLT may remove the child from break time immediately and/or issue a Red Card.